Lubbock Christian University: Student life

-Although the university is not host to affiliates of national fraternities and sororities, nonetheless Lubbock Christian University has gender-based social clubs.
-The women's social clubs are Christliche Damen, Kappa Phi Kappa, Lambda Omega Alpha, and Zeta Gamma.
-The men's social clubs are Koinonia, Kyodai, and Alpha Chi Delta.
+Lubbock Christian University has gender-based social clubs.
+The women's social clubs are Christliche Damen, Kappa Phi Kappa, and Zeta Gamma.
+The men's social clubs are Koinonia and Alpha Chi Delta.

 There is also one fraternity on campus, Sub T-16.
 The fraternity Sub T-16 has chapters at other churches of Christ-affiliated schools such as Abilene Christian University and Harding University.
-Sub T-16 fraternity was founded on the campus by F. W. Mattox, who also served as the first president of Lubbock Christian.